ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 1. Go to **Continuous Delivery** > **Expand** to update or add a Continuous Delivery and toolchain instance.

-### Link Continuous Delivery and toolchain instances using API
+### Link Continuous Delivery and toolchain instances using the API
 {: #git_projects_cd_instance_linking_validating-api}
 {: api}

-You can link CD and toolchain instances when you're using API to create a new project.
+You can link CD and toolchain instances when you're using the API to create a new project.

 * Use an optional header `IBM-CLOUD-API-KEY` to add CD and toolchains while creating a project.
 Generate a key for your API key from [here](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).